How to cut small business costs as prices are rising

 The current market volatility and the fact that each business uses energy in different ways means it's difficult to say exactly how much an average business energy bill will be.
 But the number-crunchers at Bionic have come up with the following average annual bill amounts, based on rates quoted by Bionic this year.

-To give you an idea of just how much prices have gone up this year, we compare the average bill in July 2022 with the average bill in September 2022.
+To give you an idea of just how much prices have gone up over the last few years, we compare the average bill in March 2022 with the average in the following years.

 What is an average business gas bill?